-The issued and paid-up capital amounted to EUR 39.0 million consisting of 3,904 million ordinary shares at 31 December 2021.
-No cumulative preference shares have been issued.
+The issued and paid-up capital amounted to EUR 525 million, consisting of 465 million ordinary shares and seven preference shares at 31 December 2021.

 Significant Developments in 2021

 On 18 February 2021, ING announced that it intended to withdraw from the Retail Banking market in the Czech Republic by the end of 2021.
 ING will remain active in the Czech Republic as a provider of Wholesale Banking products and services.
 An agreement between ING Czech Republic and Raiffeisenbank Czech Republic was reached and around half of ING's Retail customers in the Czech Republic and 60% of client balances were transferred to Raiffeisenbank.